artemkin/cisco-password-decoder/README.md

 # Cisco VPN Client Password Decoder

-Pure javascript decoder for password encoding of Cisco VPN client.
+Pure javascript decoder for Cisco VPN client passwords.

-Usually, you need to decrypt group password stored in *.PCF files to setup [native Cisco VPN connection in Mac OS X][1].
+Usually, you need to decrypt group passwords stored in *.PCF files to setup [native Cisco VPN connection in Mac OS X][1].

 In contrast to other implementations, this decoder does everything in a browser, so a password never leaves your computer.